tadeohepperle/sdffont/README.md

-This is an Odin package wrapping the Rust libraries fontdue, etagere and sdfer to provide fast sdf font atlas generation with a simple interface.
+Tiny package for fast sdf font rasterization and atlas management with a simple interface.
+Wraps the Rust libraries fontdue, etagere and sdfer.
+I made this mainly because stb truetype sdf generation is way too slow (7x slower in my measurements, don't want that on application startup).

 How to build for small binary size: